-Because of the limited number of staff in the building during this phase, the breakroom will remain open for use.
+- Because of the limited number of staff in the building during this phase, breakrooms will remain open for use.
 However, staff utilizing any of the appliances and touching any surface must wipe down and sanitize each touched item/surface immediately after use.
-Disposable wipes and disinfectant are readily available in the breakroom.
+Disposable wipes and disinfectant are readily available in breakrooms. - The number of staff in breakrooms should be limited to allow proper social distancing of at least 6 feet between occupants.